jtomey/Emerald-Quest-Submission/README.md

 >>In your opinion, even without knowing anything about the Blockchain or coding, why could the 5 Pillars be useful (you don't have to answer this for #5)?
 >>> From the history it seem to address some issued discovered on Etheruem.
 Improving security seems core, the others seem to address the usability characteristics required for wide spread developer adoption.

+>Chapter 2 Day 1
+>Completed the exercise in the playground, but not sure how to share the file/export.
+How is it best to share?
+>Here is what it looked like.

+pub contract JacobTucker {

+  pub let is: String

+  init() {
+      self.is = "the best"
+  }

+  pub fun hello(): String {
+      return self.is
+  }
+}

+// Script1.cdc

+import JacobTucker from 0x03

+pub fun main() {
+    log(JacobTucker.hello())
+}